 M17 long time art director, Hugh Syme (http://www.meteor17.com/hugh-syme/), designed the stunning look and feel of the 192 page collector’s item book which includes commentaries, interviews and never before seen memorabilia presented to Binder by both Elvis and Colonel Tom Parker.
-The team is now sculpting a shortened version of this volume entitled '“Elvis Unleashed’” which will be released in conjunction with a second Fathom event in 2019.
+The team is now sculpting a shortened version of this volume entitled '“Elvis Unleashed’” which will be released in conjunction with a second Fathom event, October 7, 2019.

 Grammy winning book manufacturing enterprise, Integrated Communications (http://icla.com), widely known for producing high quality limited edition collections for major music artists and companies (Paul McCartney, Bob Dylan, John Lennon, Universal Music Enterprises, Concord Music Group, and Warner Music Group) are handling the manufacturing and printing of the book, worldwide.

 Here are a few prototype models of book packages that form the basis of our Elvis Comeback Book package:

 To further propel the larger volume, there was a highly visible launch and Binder book signing at Graceland in Memphis, August 2018 during Elvis week there.
 Steve Binder conducted a town hall forum and panel, followed by similar events at The Rock and Roll Hall of Fame in Cleveland and The Paley Center, in both NYC and LA.